PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 new round trips; each invocation shares the session LayoutState and avoids its transaction snapshot unless a Squeeze has exactly one Reshape consumer.

+The adjacent `Squeeze(axis=0) → unary → shape-restoring Reshape` passthrough is now owned by the same graph-cleanup family.
+Single-path chains collapse to the unary operator; fan-out chains reorder to `unary(4D) → Squeeze(3D)` so existing rank-3 consumers remain valid.
+Indexed input/output mutation and structural remove/reinsert operations preserve topology without map rebuilds.
+At the six production sites where this pass immediately preceded identity cleanup, the runner registers `cleanup.squeeze_unary_reshape_passthrough` at priority 10 and identity cleanup at priority 20 in one state/index group.
+The two standalone identity sites remain identity-only, and the legacy unary helper is a wrapper.

 Consecutive duplicate Transpose/Reshape cleanup calls are executed by `run_duplicate_fanout_cleanup`.
 The runner registers stable `cleanup.duplicate_*` pass IDs in `POST_LOWERING_CLEANUP` order, shares one